Overview and hiking guide to the old-growth forests of Stanley Park.

 2.1) Easy to access large Douglas-fir near the Stanley Park Bus Loop

-A couple fantastic Douglas-fir specimens are easy finds, just a few minutes from the bus loop.
-The southern most of the two is an astounding specimen, which showcases in plain site the straight growth of Douglas-fir.
-This giant provides a mysterious insight into just how tall can a Douglas-fir grow?
+Two impressive Douglas-fir specimens are easy finds, just a few minutes from the bus loop.
+The southern most of the two is an astounding specimen, which showcases in plain site the straight growth of Douglas-fir, which combined with its strength make it one of the most preferred timber species in North America.
+This giant provides a mysterious insight into just how tall a Douglas-fir can grow.
 In fact, its possible that this is the tree that is sometimes rumoured to have been above 90m in height near the park’s entrance.
 This tree is now broken off at around 55.5m, at which point it is still very thick and straight.
 A live branch is its highest point.
 The tree 50m to the north of it is less impressive as a specimen tree, but is still 51.1 m tall with a 1.9m dbh trunk.
 These tree may grow taller yet, but how could we ever know how tall they once grew…. ?

 Well… lets speculate its former height!
 So, because this tree is well centred at the historical entrance of Stanley park it makes a clear appearance in numerous historical photos.
 I’m quite confident that our tree is seen below after having inspected from numerous angles (including Google Earth) of how the tree lines up with the entrance, the rowing club building, and the Stanley Park Pavillion.
 In 1921, it appeared to have had a mostly live and intact top, see below.